novaeco-tech/ecosystem-core/website/docs/developers/workflows.md

 # CI/CD Workflows

-Nova Ecosystem uses GitHub Actions for testing and publishing.
+NovaEco uses GitHub Actions for testing and publishing.

 ## CI (ci-pr.yml)
 - Runs on pull requests and pushes to `main`.